 effects of network expansion, and the resulting search for simplicity.
 The development of early schematic maps; the first half of the 20th century.

 Modern designs; hits, misses, controversies

 Significant designs of the second half of the 20th century.
 Modern maps; trends in design, innovations, successes, failures, controversies, and the psychological issues that they raise.
-The effects of network expansion and inclusivity on design effectiveness.
+The effects of network expansion and supplementary information on design effectiveness.